I write this for everyone out there struggling to conceive. Right now, that means 1 in 5 couples.

 We blame ourselves, we put so much pressure on, we try so hard.
 It is exhausting and we are exhausted.
 I wish I could take away the confusion, and the pain, and the disappointment and replace it with spontaneity, joy and a bit of the lost romance.
 I want to tell these beautiful women that everything is going to be ok, but I know that sometimes the ok we want is not the ok we get.

 It’s not easy to take the struggle away and I know there is no magic answer to feeling better.
-But I do know that if you are struggling with infertility and you haven’t already, find someone to talk to, a support group or a community you can share and connect with.
-Don’t contain how you are feeling and don’t struggle alone.
+But I do know that if you are struggling with infertility and you haven’t already, find someone to talk to, a support group or a community you can share and connect with - don’t struggle alone.
 Find a safe space that you feel comfortable enough to be vulnerable, to open up and share how you are feeling.
 It is ok that you feel overwhelmed, or angry or confused or however you are feeling right now.
 Let’s face it - Infertility sucks but it’s not always going to feel like that and sharing what you are experiencing will help.